sveltejs/kit/documentation/docs/05-load.md

 ### Making fetch requests

 Inside server-only `load` functions you can directly query your database.
 Inside shared `load` functions you can't, as they also may run on the client.
-Also sometimes your data base may not be on the same server as your app.
+Also sometimes your database may not be on the same server as your app.
 For these reasons it is often necessary to make `fetch` requests.

 The `load` function provides a `fetch` method which is equivalent to the [native `fetch` web API](https://developer.mozilla.org/en-US/docs/Web/API/fetch), with a few additional features: